 The whole point is low effort.
 QR-ing something takes a minute — after that, other people do the logging for you.

-Your QR code arrives embroidered on a patch, printed on a sticker, or printed on a koozie.
+Your QR code can be printed or arrives as a sticker, printed on a koozie, or embroidered on a patch.
 A batch shares one code.
 Scan once, sign in, it's yours — for private or public visibility.

 A hundred wedding favors, a backpack heading abroad, a water bottle that gets loaned around — put it out in the world and let it travel.

-The whole interface is one scannable code wrapped in a question.
-This is the label every item in a batch carries.
+The whole interface is one scannable code and a clear invitation.

-"Where has this been?" — curiosity is what makes a stranger actually pull out their phone and scan.
+"See my journey!" — a friendly nudge is what makes a stranger actually pull out their phone and scan.

-Every item in the run shares the same code, so all of their sightings pile into one shared map — not a hundred scattered ones.
+Every item in the run shares the same code, so all of their check-ins pile into one shared map — not a hundred scattered ones.

 Scanning opens the journey in any phone browser.
-Pin the spot with no account — a quick sign-in adds a photo and comment.
+Drop a location, photo, and comment with no account.

 This is "The Big 4-0" — a batch of 100 koozies handed out at a birthday in Austin, every one printed with the same code.
 The first scans came from around Texas; eight months on, they've turned up in 31 cities across 14 states and 9 countries.